- Tribal Judicial Institute

 - Contact Us

 The certificate program is open to all School of Law students who have completed the first year curriculum and are in good academic standing.
-The certificate program requires students to successfully complete a total of seventeen (17) credits: fifteen credits from a “menu” of three categories of law courses (required courses, primary courses, and secondary courses), and a two-credit approved special project, along with successful completion of the J.D. program.
+The certificate program requires students to successfully complete a total of fifteen (15) credits as follows:

 The certificate will be awarded to School of Law students simultaneously with the J.D. degree and will be reflected on the student’s law school transcript.